TheLonerD/shifterdx/DeusEx/Readme.txt

 	class.
 This means that the Russian fan who is translating Shifter via the DeusEx.inT file will have one more thing to translate.

+	 - Started making the various different-skinned consumables such that when you pick them up it keeps track of the type and order of them.
+	This means that when you use or drop them the one left in your hand or inventory will change to whatever color/skin/etc. the NEXT one is.
+	So far this applies to Soda and Forties.
+I may do it to Candy Bars as well, though I'm not sure.

+	 - And since I was spending so much pointless effort screwing around with Soda I figured I might as well spruce it up EVEN MORE.
+Therefore, the name displayed in the item belt will changed based on which soda you have.
+This is useful, because each different soda type will heal a different amount.
+Nuke heals at 2, Zap (as per Zodiac) heals at 3, and so on.

+	 - And while we're on the subject of Zap, it occured to me that just because I started screwing around with DynamicLoadObject just so I could make Shifter HDTP compatible doesn't mean I have to limit myself to that end.
+Therefore if you have Zodiac installed Zap! soda will use the special Zap! icons.
+Thanks to the recent HDTP-related upgrades I've made this won't even pose a problem with savegames/etc.

+	- And also related to Zap! soda, all instances of Zap! soda within Zodiac will be automagically replaced with the Shifter version of Zap, which is only different in that it stacks with your normal soda, plus the fact that it will heal more based on your medicine skill.

+	 - Since I'm on a Zodiac/Shifter crossover kick I thought I'd make sure the E-Rifle has the same 1-in-10 chance of setting normal Grays on fire that it does when used on Zodiac "Greys".
+Sure, you can't get the E-Rifle into a Shifter game without cheating, but I figure eh, what the hell, why not?

+	- Made sure that the Alien Spy in Zodiac gets counted in that whole "Radiation heals aliens" bit I described before.
+I think that's the last of the Zodiac compatibility crap left to do.

+	 - Nope, not the last bit of Zodiac compatibility.
+I've added code so that C4 is now included in the cycling feature of grenades.
+Enjoy.

+	 - Added a little code so that when you use up one type of grenade it will automatically switch to the next grenade type and fill the old grenade's belt slot if any other grenades are available.

+	 - Changed the Article variable on the Blackjack so that when you pick it up it says you found "Paul's Blackjack", not "a Blackjack".

+	 - Did a little bit of behind-the-scenes work with the various items that I've made to benefit from having a higher Medicine skill level.
+	The code should work exactly the same, but is far more efficient.

 	v1.7.2: (BUGFIX RELEASE, PART DEUX)

 	 - Cleaned up some issues relating to NPCs picking up weapons, in